-Another contributing cause of string of hearts with curling leaves is too much air flow from wind, air conditioning, forced air or convention currents from sources of heat when indoors.
+Another contributing cause of string of hearts with curling leaves is too much air flow from wind, air conditioning, forced air, or convection currents from sources of heat when indoors.

 String of hearts plants can grow well with some air flow but if the plant is in the direct air current of air conditioning, then the dry air can sap moisture from the leaves and dry out the potting soil quicker.

-This results in the string of hearts plant depleting is store of moisture in the leaves which become thinner and curl up.
+This results in the string of hearts plant depleting its store of moisture in the leaves which become thinner and curl up.